We have you covered if you are looking for a real ale pub in Chester!

-Chestonians recommend this pub as place to go for the best outdoor seating and a quirky vibe, so if both are your criteria for a fun night out, Commonhall could become your favourite haunt, too.
+Chestonians recommend this pub as a place to go for the best outdoor seating and a quirky vibe, so if both are your criteria for a fun night out, Commonhall could become your favourite haunt, too.
+Known for its signature low ceiling that adds an air of intimacy and comfort, the food won’t disappoint either, especially if you try the burger.
 Beverages are matched to specific bar glasses, though we have no idea how barkeeps manage to pull this off given the long list of beers and ales on the menu.
-Known for a signature low ceiling that adds an air of intimacy and comfort, the food won’t disappoint either, especially if you try the burger.

 Location: 10 Commonhall Street, Chester, CH1 2BJ

 The Cornerhouse is a first cousin to the aforementioned The Cellar, and since that venue doesn’t serve food, a natural progression would be starting there and heading for The Cornerhouse to throw back a few and dine.
-Promoted as the place to enjoy a quiet pint, catch up with mates, enjoy live entertainment or dine, this Tudor-style pub has all the atmosphere you crave plus food, drinks and proximity to The Cellar.
+Promoted as the place to enjoy a quiet pint, catch up with mates, enjoy live entertainment or dine, this Tudor-style pub has all the atmosphere you crave, food, drinks, and proximity to The Cellar.

 Location: 4-8 City Road, Chester, CH1 3AE